Healthdirect Free Australian health advice you can count on.

 What is an umbilical hernia?

-It happens when tissue from the intestines pushes through an abnormal opening of the muscles around the belly button.
+It happens when tissue from inside your abdomen (tummy) pushes through an abnormal opening of the abdominal wall.
+You can usually push the lump back in.

 Illustration showing the locations of hernias (left) and the inside of a hernia where the bowel has pushed through the abdominal wall (right).